jwodder/doapi/api.md

 - Is fetching an action via `/v2/actions/$ACTION_ID` always equivalent to fetching via `/v2/$RESOURCE_TYPE/$RESOURCE_ID/actions/$ACTION_ID`?
-- Is there any guarantee about the order actions (or anything else, really) are returned in when fetching multiple ones?
+- Is there any guarantee about the order actions (or anything else, really) are returned in when fetching more than one?
+They appear to be returned in reverse chronological order.
 - Can a non-error response object ever contain keys other than `droplet`/`action`/etc., `links`, and `meta`?
 - Can an image slug take the place of an image ID in all URLs that use the